raxracks/VersatileDB/README.md

 - Returns: The matching row in the database.
 - Description: Finds a row in the current database, uses Regex and can find partial matches.

+`updateOne(filter: object, newDataFilter: object)`:

+- Returns: `this`.
+- The first filter is used to find the row, the second is used to specify which values are updated and what the new values are.

 <!-- `remove(key: string)`:

 - No return value.